-This network may be distributed in multiple places yet all the people involved in the network can see the same copy of the database (or ledger) at the same time so that everyone agrees what’s happened.
-Participants all have access to an identical, shared history of events that cannot subsequently be changed or edited.
+This network may be distributed in multiple places, yet all the people involved have access to an identical, shared history of events that cannot subsequently be changed or edited.

 There are also other types of distributed ledgers that can be implemented without blockchain.
 New types of distributed systems like IOTA or hashgraph have some similar properties to public blockchains but are based on a different type of technology called a DAG (directed acyclic graph).
 One of the main differences is that these systems work much more quickly than current blockchains and can be scaled faster.

-I am always hesitant to call anything a miracle cure and I don’t think blockchain is necessarily suitable for all public sector activities - there will be circumstances where another IT solution may be better or cheaper or just easier to implement.
-However, I do think blockchain can make significant efficiency savings in the public sector and also improve the quality of many government services, be it filing tax returns, managing official documents or receiving medical test results.
+Blockchain may not be necessarily suitable for all public sector activities - there will be circumstances where another IT solution may be better or cheaper or just easier to implement.
+However, blockchain can make significant efficiency savings in the public sector and also improve the quality of many government services, be it filing tax returns, managing official documents or receiving medical test results.